 If the EDT is modified in more than one model

-If multiple ISVs have extended the same extended data type, the properties of the EDT from the model with the highest Model ID will be used.
-For example, if ISV 1 modified the label of ItemId to “Awesome item number” in model AwesomeModel with ID 12, while ISV 2 modified the label of ItemId to “Super item number” in model SuperModel with ID 15, the end user would see “Awesome item number” in the user interface instead of “Item number”.
+If multiple ISVs have extended the same extended data type, the properties of the EDT from the model with the highest Model ID (closest to USR) will be used.
+If there are multiple models with changes in the same layer, changes from the model with the highest Model ID will be used.
+For example, if ISV 1 modified the label of ItemId to “Awesome item number” in model AwesomeModel (USR layer) with ID 15, while ISV 2 modified the label of ItemId to “Super item number” in model SuperModel (USR layer) with ID 12, the end user would see “Awesome item number” in the user interface instead of “Item number”.